stormreaever/derevon-setting/src/book/gnoll-attack.md

 #### Secret Stuff

+When the Baron of Arramon grants land to someone and turns them into a knight, he also gives them an ornate mace like this one.
+It is a symbol of the knight's bond to the baron.

 ### a scrap of an emblazoned blue banner (INT check reveals it's from the neighbouring Barony of Arramon; this is obvious to the traveler from Arramon)